GriffinCanCode/ArtificialOS/docs/patterns/shard-manager.md

 ## Benefits

 ### 1. Self-Tuning
-- Automatically adapts to hardware: works optimally on any system
+- Automatically adapts to hardware; works optimally on any system
 - No manual tuning required for different deployments

 ### 2. Principled Design